PeteMcNie/flask-postrges-alembic-backend/README.md

 ### Datebase setup

+#### Postgres

+See 'Postgres set up' below if you need to set up a new database and link your project to this new datbase.

+To access a postgres database you have already linked to your project use the commands below in your terminal:

+- `psql <database_name>` - accesses your database via the terminal
+- `psql` - defaults to the default database for your postgres
+- `\dt` - lists all tables in your database
+- `crtl d` - exits postgres in your terminal

 #### Postgres set up

 You will need to set up postgres on your machine and create a new database.
 You will then reference this database in the setting.development.py and almebic.ini files so that the backend and talk to the correct database.